sazonovanton/SirChatalot/README.md

 ```
 Here is a list of the fields in this example:
 * Alice or Bob: The name of the style.
 * Description: Short description of the style.
-Is used in the `/style` command.
+Is used in message that is shown when `/style` command is called.
 * SystemMessage: The message that will shape your bot's personality.
 You will need some prompt engineering to make it work properly.

 ## Using GPT-4